Freak32768/DictatorEngine/README.md

-# dictator_engine
+# dictator_engine - a simple adventure game editor
 ----
 # Intro
-    - dictator_engine is a simple adventure game.
+dictator engine is a simple adventure game editor.
-    - This software is now on developing (doesn't work yet).
-Please be careful.
 # LICENSE
-    - dictator_engine is distributed under Apache-2.0.
+dictator engine is distributed under Apache-2.0.
 Please see LICENSE.
-    - This software uses some external libraries.
-Please see COPYRIGHT_NOTICE.
+This software uses some external libraries.
+Please see COPYRIGHT\_NOTICE.